Some batch jobs can be assembled purely from off-the-shelf components

 It is often useful to pass information from one step to another.

-This can be done using the ExecutionContext
+This can be done using the ExecutionContext.
+The

-catch is that there are two ExecutionContext
+catch is that there are two ExecutionContexts: one

-level and one at the
+at the Step level and one at the

-level.
+Job level.
 The Step

-lives only as long as the step
+ExecutionContext lives only as long as the step

 while the Job

-lives through the whole
+ExecutionContext lives through the whole

-.
+Job.
 On the other hand, the

-Step
+Step ExecutionContext is

-updated every time the Step
+updated every time the Step commits a chunk while

-the Job
+the Job ExecutionContext is

-updated only at the end of each Step
+updated only at the end of each Step.

 The consequence of this separation is that all data must be placed

-in the Step
+in the Step ExecutionContext

-is executing.
+while the Step is executing.
 This will ensure that

-the data will be stored properly while the Step
+the data will be stored properly while the Step is

 on-going.
 If data is stored to the Job

-, then it will not be persisted
+ExecutionContext, then it will not be persisted

-execution and if the
+during Step execution and if the

-fails, that data will be lost.
+Step fails, that data will be lost.

 public class SavingItemWriter implements ItemWriter<Object> { private StepExecution stepExecution; public void write(List<? extends Object> items) throws Exception { // ...
 ExecutionContext stepContext = this.stepExecution.getExecutionContext(); stepContext.put("someKey", someObject); } @BeforeStep public void saveStepExecution(StepExecution stepExecution) { this.stepExecution = stepExecution; } }